JeremyFeder/CodeWithMeFLIX/README.md

 Once you have your API key, please add the file "key.js" to the JS folder of this project with the following code in it:

-const APIKEY2 = '{{Your API KEY HERE, Between the curly braces, with the curly braces removed.
+const APIKEY = '{{Your API KEY HERE, Between the curly braces, with the curly braces removed.
 KEEP the single quotes!}}';